 Unfortunately, it is not that uncommon for children to break an arm.
 Lessons will continue using one-handed repertoire.
 The time will be utilized strengthening the technical facility of the unbroken arm, exploring creative projects and ear-training, and studying theory.

 Practice Expectations and Recommendations:

 Expectations for student's practice are reasonable and vary according to the experience of the student.
 Students will be taught how to have a "quality" practice session and set both short and long-term goals for themselves.
+Strive to establish a reasonable practice routine that can be maintained long-term.
+I'm generally happy with consistent moderate practice and thrilled when a student exceeds my expectations.
 The following are general optimal guidelines rather than strict rules:

 - Early Beginner (first 3 months of study): 10 - 20 minutes daily